-Sandy Point Beach just outside Annapolis is an easy day-trip away from Washington, DC and Baltimore whenever you need a beach fix.
+The 786-acre park is centered around its wide-open beach.
 One side of the large “L” shaped beach faces the Chesapeake Bay Bridge, while the other side provides a wide-open view toward the Eastern Shore.

-The 786-acre park is centered around its wide-open beach.
 The main beach is “South Beach” and it has a bathhouse with restroom and showers.
 You’ll also find a concession stand with snacks, beach and picnic supplies.
 Off-season, you can find some of these items at the marina store.

 South Beach also has lifeguards during season (Memorial Day to Labor Day), but you swim at your own risk off season.

 If you want a little more natural, not-as-crowded experience, walk a little farther to the eastern beach.
 However, that section is reserved for fishing and swimming is not allowed.
 You can spread out a towel though.